sycomix/bitbruter/README.md

 # BitbruterGUI (pysimplegui)
 ```
-Added bitbruter.py so you can look the code.
+Added bitbruter.py for viewing the code.

 Windows 7,8,8.1,10
 ```